bbpcoforge/my-mfe/README.md

 Happy coding!

 ## Project Setup tasks

+**If you want to create similar setup follow the setup tasks below.**

 ✨ To create **shell** app and setup native federation with Nx use the following cmd: